What is the Racial Equity Action Institute?

 Borrowing from the Center for Social Inclusion and Race Forward, we define racial equity as both an outcome and a process.
 As an outcome, we achieve racial equity when race no longer determines one’s socioeconomic outcomes; when everyone has what they need to thrive, no matter where they live.
 As a process, we apply racial equity when those most impacted by structural racial inequity are meaningfully involved in the creation and implementation of the institutional policies and practices that impact their lives.

 - People, specifically people of color, are owners, planners, and decision-makers in an equitable system that govern their lives.

 - We acknowledge and account for past and current inequities, and provide all people, particularly those most impacted by racial inequities, the infrastructure needed to thrive.

 - Everyone benefits from a more just, equitable system.

-- Rising racial violence and intolerance
+- Rising and continued racial violence, hate, and intolerance

 - Discussing race, racism, and racial equity continues to be an enduring challenge